enanomapper/tutorials/RRegrs/RRegrs.md

 5.17	Auxiliary functions

 Several functions have been developed in order to print specific data types to text or CSV files or to calculate several statistics:

-•r2.adj.funct = calculates adjusted R2
+* r2.adj.funct = calculates adjusted R2

-•r2.adj.lm.funct = calculates adjusted R2 for LM
+* r2.adj.lm.funct = calculates adjusted R2 for LM

-•rmse.funct = calculates RMSE
+* rmse.funct = calculates RMSE

-•r2.funct = calculates R2
+* r2.funct = calculates R2

-14

-•AppendList2CSv = writes a list to CSV file
+* AppendList2CSv = writes a list to CSV file

-•AppendList2txt = writes a list to TXT file
+* AppendList2txt = writes a list to TXT file

-•findResamps.funct = find the number of re-samples for caret, rfe or sbf objects from caret package
+* findResamps.funct = find the number of re-samples for caret, rfe or sbf objects from caret package

-•svmFuncsW$fit = calculates the best model with the best feature set (c and epsilon)
+* svmFuncsW$fit = calculates the best model with the best feature set (c and epsilon)

-•svmFuncsW$rank = calculates the k w2 k as ranking criterion for measuring the importance of a particular featur in the RFE process.
+* svmFuncsW$rank = calculates the k w2 k as ranking criterion for measuring the importance of a particular featur in the RFE process.

-•svmFuncsW$pred = [to be completed]
+* svmFuncsW$pred = [to be completed]

-•svmFuncsGradW$rank = calculates gradient w, as proposed by Rakotomamonjy et. al based on the gradient of SVM coeﬃcients.
+* svmFuncsGradW$rank = calculates gradient w, as proposed by Rakotomamonjy et. al based on the gradient of SVM coeﬃcients.

 6	Final model
 When all models are build based on the resampling scheme discussed above, the best model is selected given RMSE values on the test set, averaged over the 10 data splits.
 In fact only one winning model is reported at the end of the process with all model parameters and performance statistics.
 Nevertheless, the user can ask for full details in the working folder.

 7	Output
 RRegrs returns a list with three items: the name of the best method, the statistics for the best model, the list with all the fitted models based on caret functions (including the best model).

-8	Example: Regression model for Boston House dataset

-The following examples show simple calls of the RRegrs() function using a specific dataset file entitled ”MyDataSet.csv” that it should be provided by the user:
+8	Example: Regression model for Boston House dataset The following examples show simple calls of the RRegrs() function using a specific dataset file entitled ”MyDataSet.csv” that it should be provided by the user:

 >l i b r a r y ( RRegrs )